YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 The "pure" ML-DSA version [FIPS-204] cannot be divided in this way because of how the embedding of the _ctx_ and _tr_ values is constructed in `ML-DSA.Sign` and `ML-DSA.Sign_Internal`.
-A division like the above for HashML-DSA would move control of this embedding from the _signer_ to the _digester_.
+A division like the one above for HashML-DSA would move control of this embedding from the _signer_ to the _digester_.
 This would break the domain separation enforced by the embedding and possibly enable signature malleability attacks or protocol confusion attacks.